sort method Null safety

 print(nums); // [-11, 2, 13]

-In that case, the elements of the list must be Comparable
+In that case, the elements of the list must be Comparable to

 each other.

-may compare objects as equal (return zero), even if they
+A Comparator may compare objects as equal (return zero), even if they

 are distinct objects.